Program Overview

 - Margareta Haag, Chair, Swedish Network Against Cancer

-- Dr. Roger Bagge, Sahlgrenska University Hospital
+- Professor Roger Olofsson Bagge, Sahlgrenska University Hospital

 Moderator: Ylva Källman

-15:05 | Plenary Session and Break Out Sessions
+14:50 | Plenary Session

 Precision Radiation in Metastatic Cancer by Elekta

-Breakout Sessions: Shaping the Future of U.S.–Sweden Cancer Collaboration
+Shaping the Future of U.S.–Sweden Cancer Collaboration

 Participants will join moderated breakout discussions focused on how the bilateral cancer agreement can lead to meaningful and lasting collaboration between Sweden and the United States.
 Discussions will explore how scientific advances can more effectively translate into patient benefit, what barriers remain and where international collaboration can create the greatest added value over the coming years.
 The session is also intended to help identify concrete opportunities and future priorities ahead of the next U.S.–Sweden Cancer Summit.